-Instead of having to nag your spouse to sign paperwork or login online to accomplish these tags, you can manage all of your family’s finances by setting up a power of attorney.
+Instead of having to nag your spouse to sign paperwork or login online to accomplish these tasks, you can manage all of your family’s finances by setting up a power of attorney.

-There are two types of Power of Attorney that you can grant: Power of Attorney (POA) or Durable Power of Attorney (DPOA).
+There are two types of Power of Attorney that you can grant: Power of Attorney (POA) and Durable Power of Attorney (DPOA).

 The difference between the two is that the durable power of attorney persists even if the individual who granted the authority becomes mentally incapacitated.
 In this manner, it is both a useful tool for delegating authority and also a powerful estate planning tool for medical emergencies.